 And he kept adding new ones.
 In 1953 he unveiled the "slip pitch," a variation on the palm ball taught by White Sox manager Paul Richards.
 And what was that pitch?
 "Get a knuckleball grip," the lefthander explained, "and throw the slider with it."

-In 1949, under new manager Casey Stengel, the Yankees began their historic run of five straight World Championships.
+In 1949, under new manager Casey Stengel, the Yankees began their historic run of five straight World Series championships.
 Lopat won 15 games in '49, then 18, then 21.

-In l952 he was shelved by arm trouble.
-Diagnosed with tendinitis in his shoulder, he underwent what was considered a radical treatment-a series of ten x-rays.
-When he came off the disabled list, he won five of his next eight starts.
-He finished the season with a 10-5 record and a 2.54 ERA, the lowest of his career to that point.
+In 1952 he was shelved by arm trouble.
+Diagnosed with tendinitis in his shoulder, he underwent what was considered a radical treatment — a series of ten X-rays.
+When he came off the disabled list, he won five of his next seven starts.
+He finished the season with a 10-5 record and a 2.53 ERA, the lowest of his career to that point.
 But he was approaching his 35th birthday and never again made as many as 25 starts in a season.

 He won four and lost eight in the first half of the 1955 season.
 Shortly after he turned 37 the Yankees traded him to the Orioles for pitcher Jim McDonald.

 During the Yankees' five-year championship run, Lopat won 80 games, plus four more in seven World Series starts, to 92 victories for Raschi and 83 for Reynolds.
 He later told writer Peter Golenbock in Dynasty, "We had an esprit de corps on that ball club.
 There wasn't one jealous bone on that whole ball club...
 Also, the older players used to reprimand the younger ones for lack of hustle.
 If they didn't put out, we'd say, 'you're playing on this club and you'd better put out, because that's the way we play ball here.'"